Verreaux's eagle-owl: Breeding

 The mother Verreaux's eagle-owl remains on the nest for nearly the entire incubation period while the male hunts for food for both of them.
 During the brooding stage, which lasts about 20 days after hatching, the female is still fed by the male, but resumes hunting thereafter.
 During the incubation and brooding stage, the male usually roosts near the nest during the day while the female continually sits about the nest.
 After the brooding stage, the female normally takes to a perch within a dozen or so metres of the nest.
 Both parents may use a favor perch near the nest at which they dismantle prey into pieces that can be more easily consumed by their young, these may be called "plucking" perches where birds are more commonly eaten or "peeling" perches where hedgehogs are the most regular prey.
 Most dietary studies for the species have been from researching the pellets and skins under such perches.
 The female is an extremely tight sitter both while incubating and brooding, and may not even be displaced from the nest even if shouted at or the tree is struck.
 When intruders approach too closely, including other eagle-owls, potential predators and humans, the most common response of the parent Verreaux's eagle-owl is to grunt lowly, often raising its ear-tufts and bill-clapping.
 Both sexes may engage in distraction displays when the area near the nest is encroached, but it usually the male and most displays occur during nighttime but are possible at any time of day or night.
-During such displays, the adult will fly lover the ground with drooping wings, or alights and drags its wings and flaps about, often while bill-clacking and calling.
+During such displays, the adult will fly over the ground with drooping wings, or alights and drags its wings and flaps about, often while bill-clacking and calling.
 Similar injury-feigning distraction displays have been recorded in the Eurasian eagle-owl and smaller owl species but are not known in most other Bubo species.
-In one case, feral dogs were successfully lured away from a young Verreaux's eagle-owl by its parents’ distraction display after the young bird had fallen to the ground.
+In one case, feral dogs were successfully lured away from a young Verreaux's eagle-owl by its parents' distraction display after the young bird had fallen to the ground.
 In rare cases, the parent eagle-owls will attack interlopers.
 In one such case, a person who picked up a young eagle-owl on the ground was severely injured after both parents attacked him.